rya-sge/access-denied/_posts/2024-12-16-bittensor.md

 ### Metagraph

->  A metagraph is a data structure that contains comprehensive information about current state of the subnet.
+>  A metagraph is a data structure that contains complete information about the current state of the subnet.

 When you inspect the metagraph of a subnet, you will find detailed information on all the nodes (neurons) in the subnet.